massclown/HalfSwordTrainerMod-playtest/README.md

 * `Ctrl + L` saves the current loadout to the game's standard loadout slot (I believe you have to be in a class above unarmed for that to be loaded afterwards)
 * Player team changes and NPC team changes are somewhat broken.
   * You can get your NPC teammates to attack you by changing your team, but they will keep attacking you if you change it back, etc.
+* In Demo v0.4, switching to Abyss mode will crash the mod (the game may still work, just Alt-tab back to it and ignore the crash message without clicking OK on it)

 # License
 Distributed under the MIT License.
 See LICENSE file for more information.